Praz-3/BankProject/README.md

 # Bank Project

-This has a basis application developed in Python for bsic Bank features
+This has a basis application developed in Python with basic Bank features